 "Are we letting YouTube expectations drive our learning solutions?" – Tomika Greer, University of Houston

-"What are the ingrained beliefs in HRD, and how do we challenge them?" - Holly Hutchins, University of Houston
+"What are the ingrained beliefs in HRD, and how do we challenge them?" - Pamela Barnes, University of Kansas

-"How do we demonstrate RoI for leadership development and similar long-term programs?" - Phil Graham, Department of Defense
+"How do we demonstrate RoI for leadership development and similar long-term programs?" - Phil Graham, Federal Aviation Administration